abdokamel2001/Python-Sudoku/README.md

-This is a sudoku puzzle solver and generator in Python.<br/>
+# Sudoku Solver and Generator

+This repository contains a Python program that can generate and solve Sudoku puzzles.<br>
-You can generate random sudoku puzzles and change the number of empty cells in it.<br/>
+The user can specify the number of empty cells in the puzzle,<br>
-It can solve puzzles with multiple solutions and you can set the maximum number of them.<br/>
-If the number is bigger than possible it only shows the maximum possible solutions.
+and the program will find and print the solutions for the puzzle up to a given maximum number of solutions.
+<br><br>

+# Getting Started
+To use the program, you will need Python installed on your machine.<br>
+Simply run the "sudoku.py" script in your terminal and follow the prompts to generate and solve a puzzle.